Login Options

 Disadvantages

-There is no up-front option on the app.
+There is no up-front login option on the app.
 The app is open to the public to view content.
-This option may be combined with optional self-registration if you want to encourage networking/social features for those who choose to log in.
+This option may be combined with either optional login or optional self-registration.
+The combination supports encouraging networking and social features.
+Networking and social features are available to users who choose to log in.

 Advantages